Accounts Receivable Financing: One Way to Speed Up Your Cash Flow

 Factoring rates can vary from below one percent to over five percent of the face value of the receivable.
 When a factoring company reviews an application to determine the factoring rate, it takes into consideration variables such as: a company’s sales volume, the credit strength of its clients, payment cycle trends in your industry, invoice amounts, and overall climate of your industry.
 Universal Funding offers rates as low as .55% and we fund up to 95% of your accounts receivable.

-Besides immediate access to cash and no longer having to collect your outstanding invoices, another benefit of factoring is that you don’t have to assume any debt like you would with a loan.
+Besides immediate access to cash and no longer having to collect your outstanding invoices, another benefit of invoice factoring is that you don’t have to assume any debt like you would with a loan.
 The face value of the invoice itself is your collateral.
 Because it is not a loan, you are able to utilize the funds however you wish.
+You also do not have to go through the lengthy loan approval process that is common with banks.

 Factoring is flexible and scales with your business.
 You can use it as many times as you need to without having to reapply.